 All of our Certified Companion Paws Therapy dogs are tested with the toughest guidelines of their kind in Canada.
 Certified Teams are required to renew and re-evaluate annually to keep Companion Paws Certification.
 Adhering to these guidelines requires dedication and dedicated, authentic training.

 Through our Companion Paws program process, we assess and test 3 types of Animal Assisted Therapy Dogs;

-Personal Therapy Dog (first program of its kind in Canada): A personal therapy dog (Companion Paws emotional support dog) is a trained, temperament tested, evaluated and certified dog that brings benefits to their owners/handlers that struggle with mental health conditions.
+Personal Therapy Dog (first program of its kind in Canada): A certified personal therapy dog (Companion Paws emotional support dog) is a trained, temperament tested, evaluated and certified dog that brings positive mental health benefits to their owners/handlers.
+Often a Therapy Dog is benificial to those that struggle with mental health conditions.

 Assisted Therapy Dog Assisted Therapy Dogs join their handler/owner (typically educators, teachers, psychologists, counsellors and doctors) at their workplace to help their students, clients, customers and/or patients.